 It might not hit the bullseye, but I do LOVE the idea of just blowing up the board instead too, and Ghostland does it with aplomb.
 And as for Cage, Cage is ALWAYS brilliant, though gives one of his most enjoyable performances of late, embracing outlandish intonations (it’s worth it for his speech about his balls alone), and employing some of his best Elvis inspired King-Fu we’ve seen in a while.
 It’s big, it’s bold, it’s dumb, it’s beautiful.
 And of course, I can’t wait to swim in the rainbow whirlpool that is Sion Sono’s other films, I hope this entire team bring more mind tripping ventures to our screens again very soon.

-8/10 Prisoners of the Ghostland is out in cinemas now.
+8/10 Prisoners of the Ghostland is available on Blu-ray and DVD now.